ntasfi/PyGame-Learning-Environment/README.md

 You can easily make arbitrary games quickly in PyGame.
 I attemping to do some work with Reinforcement Learning and found this useful to have!

 ## Games (current)
 The plan is to eventually build up a games library of different tasks.
-Original author is in brackets.
+I'm currently going through and porting games to PyGame.
+Original games author is in brackets.
 Current games:

 * WaterWorld (Karpathy)
 * PuckWorld (Karpathy)
+* Pong (marti1125)

 ## Examples
 There are some examples of games in the examples folder.
 WaterWorld and PuckWorld are both inspired/taken from Andrej Karpathy's reinforcejs.
 Porting both games took a very short amount of time.